 The client-side security mainly revolves around the access control permission from the user.
 Most browsers prompt the user for media device access and inform the user when it is in use.

 To secure the communication channel from Man-in-the-Middle (MitM) attack where an attacker may be able to listen to communicating parties, a TLS certificate exchange is performed between the two parties.
-The TLS certificate is first sent via the signalling channel and then via the media channel and then compared for validity.
+The TLS certificate is first sent via the signaling channel and then via the media channel and then compared for validity.

 Security – Client Server